|

 vis-à-vis the conduction and convection process.

-The aggressiveness of the natural convection (i.e. air
+The aggressiveness of natural

 function of the building enclosure, radiant panel orientation (wall, ceiling, or

-cooled (absorptance).
+cooled (energy absorbed).
 For further discussions on

 this topic visit our page on

-heat transfer coefficients.
 Furthermore, many people think radiant

 floor heating heats the body but (sans